uberbaud/ksh/README.md

 Usage
 ======

-Basically, you're on your own if you want to use any of this.
+Basically, if you want to use any of this, you're on your own.

 On OpenBSD there is a help command (`/usr/bin/help`) which is essentially the same (possibly exactly the same) as `man help`.